 women in business: lean in

-Sheryl Sandberg’s fantastic book Lean In has done much to raise awareness of the ongoing struggles faced by women in the workplace to be taken seriously, especially at senior levels.
+Sheryl Sandberg’s fantastic book Lean In - - and the support group it spawned lean in - has done much to raise awareness of the ongoing struggles faced by women in the workplace to be taken seriously, especially at senior levels.

 As well as societal factors to do with upbringing and conditioning, Sandberg (the COO of Facebook and 5th on Fortune Magazine’s list of most powerful women in the world) identifies some of the ways in which women’s own behaviour prevents them achieving the recognition and promotion their talents deserve.